The Myddle Class

 The Myddle Class was an American garage rock band from Berkeley Heights, New Jersey, which was active in the 1960s.
 Signed to Tomorrow Records which was owned by the songwriters Gerry Goffin and Carole King, they were one of the most popular live acts in the New Jersey/New York region during the 1960s and released several singles, enjoying hits in various local markets such as Albany.
 In the late 1960s, band members became involved in college and other musical projects.
 Charles Larkey, who joined the Fugs in late 1967, later married King, following her divorce from Goffin, and played bass guitar on some of her recordings in the 1970s.
 The Myddle Class intended to record an album in 1969, but was thwarted due to the murder of the guitarist Rick Philp.
 The band broke up shortly thereafter.
-The singer, Dave Palmer, later joined Steely Dan in the 1970s and sang on King's hit "Jazzman".
+The singer, Dave Palmer, later joined Steely Dan and wrote the lyrics to King's hit "Jazzman".

 History

 Origins

 The band was formed as the King Bees in 1964 made up of high school students from suburban Passaic Valley townships that border the Interstate 78 corridor in New Jersey.
-The King Bees' initial lineup consisted of Dave Palmer on lead vocals and Rick Philp on guitar, Chris Irby on bass guitar, Danny Mansolino on organ, and Mike Rosa on drums.
+The King Bees' initial lineup consisted of Dave Palmer on lead vocals, Rick Philp on guitar, Chris Irby on bass guitar, Danny Mansolino on organ, and Mike Rosa on drums.
 Palmer and Philp were from Warren Township and were students at Watchung Hills Regional High School.
 Mansolino from North Plainfield attended North Plainfield High School and had played accordion, but Philp asked him to join on organ.
 At first, Chris Irby played bass guitar, but when he decided to quit, drummer Rosa from Berkeley Heights brought in Charles Larkey, a friend of his at Governor Livingston High School.
 Larkey was only just learning the bass when he joined, but he had good stage presence and dressed in all of the latest mod fashions from his father's store Larkey's in Newark.
-According to Palmer:

-I'd always sung in choir and "folk" groups but when the Rolling Stones hit in the '60s and I discovered it was a wonderful way to "get" women (not being of the "jock" or award winning Mr. popular student type myself) I devoted myself full time to pursuing a career in music…
+According to Palmer: "I'd always sung in choir and 'folk' groups but when the Rolling Stones hit in the '60s and I discovered it was a wonderful way to 'get' women (not being of the "jock" or award winning Mr. popular student type myself) I devoted myself full time to pursuing a career in music..."
+The band was named after the song "I'm a King Bee", which was famously covered by the Rolling Stones in 1964.